VandanaPutturUST/myproject/readme.txt

-hello im vandana puttur
+im sanjay
-who r u
+what u had for lunch